Gaussian and bootstrap approximations for functional principal component regression: Abstract

 \section{Abstract}

 Asymptotic inference using functional principal component regression (FPCR) has long been considered difficult, largely because, upon \textit{any scalar scaling}, the FPCR estimator fails to satisfy a central limit theorem, leading to the prevailing belief that it is unsuitable for direct statistical inference.
-In this paper, we upend this traditional viewpoint by establishing a new result: upon \textit{suitable operator scaling}, valid Gaussian and bootstrap approximations hold for the FPCR estimator.
+In this paper, we revisit this traditional viewpoint by establishing a new result: upon \textit{suitable operator scaling}, valid Gaussian and bootstrap approximations hold for the FPCR estimator.
 We apply this surprising finding to hypothesis testing for the significance of the slope function in functional regression models and demonstrate the strong numerical performance of the resulting tests.
+Our finding also provides a new framework for projection inference.
 While concise, our results yield powerful inferential tools for functional regression.
 We believe it paves the way for new lines of inferential methodology for more complex functional regression settings.

 \textit{Keywords and phrases:} bootstrap consistency; central limit theorem; functional data analysis; principal component analysis; resampling methods; Wasserstein distance.